openedx/credentials/docs/sharing/verifiable_credentials/storages.rst

 Development wallet
 ------------------

-The `openedx-wallet`_ is a proof-of-concept wallet for investigation and onboarding purposes.
+The `openedx-wallet`_ is a proof-of-concept wallet for debugging, investigation, and onboarding.
 It is not recommended for production deployment.

 .. _Official website: https://lcw.app/
 .. _Digital Credentials Consortium: https://digitalcredentials.mit.edu/